Best Image SEO Tools in 2025

 Imagify is made by WP Rocket's parent company (WP Media) and integrates tightly with WordPress.
 It offers three compression levels: Normal (lossless), Aggressive (lossy, recommended), and Ultra (maximum compression).
 Like ShortPixel, it can convert images to WebP format automatically and serve the right format based on browser support.

-The free plan gives you 20MB of data per month (roughly 200 images).
-The Starter plan is $4.99/month for 500MB, and the Growth plan is $9.99/month for unlimited data.
+The free Starter plan gives you 20MB of data per month (roughly 200 images, with a 2MB per-image upload cap).
+The Growth plan is $4.99/month billed yearly ($5.99 month to month) for 500MB per month, and the Infinite plan is $9.99/month billed yearly ($11.99 month to month) for unlimited data.
+Imagify added AVIF conversion alongside WebP, so it is no longer WebP-only.
 All plans include the WordPress plugin with bulk optimization.

-Pros: Tight integration with WP Rocket for a complete performance stack, simple three-level compression choice, WebP conversion included, bulk optimization in WordPress, unlimited plan available.
-Cons: Data-based pricing can be harder to predict than credit-based, free tier is limited, only useful for WordPress users (no standalone API), less format support than ShortPixel (no AVIF).
+Pros: Tight integration with WP Rocket for a complete performance stack, simple three-level compression choice, WebP and AVIF conversion included, bulk optimization in WordPress, unlimited plan available.
+Cons: Data-based pricing can be harder to predict than credit-based, free tier is limited at 20MB per month, only useful for WordPress users (no standalone API), the 2MB per-image upload cap on the free plan can stop large source files.

 Squoosh